 Let’s look at Zappos, for example.
 In my recent article, High Touch Over High Tech, What People Want From Customer Service Today, I use the success of Zappos as an example of a company that excels at customer service.
 But, with this new theory in mind, the real thread now seems to be their focus on making a personal connection with their customers.
 According to Tony Hsieh, the CEO of Zappos.com, “…we’ve found that on average, our customers telephone us at least once at some point, and if we handle the call well, we have an opportunity to create an emotional impact and a lasting memory.”

-In other words, it is Zappos’ focus on having a well-trained person to communicate with their customers which leads to the lasting impression that they provide good customer service – that feeling of belonging which also increases happiness.
+In other words, it is Zappos’ focus on having a well-trained person to communicate with their customers which leads to the lasting impression that they provide good customer service – that that feeling of a personal connection which also increases happiness.

 Companies that extend this culture of communication and connection to their employees, attract better talent.
 According to the Harvard Business Review the best employees “want to be part of organizations that are serious about continual improvement and willing to give reps a voice in that process.”

 Workplace communications and connections can also increase productivity and creativity.
 According to a findings from Sociometric Solutions’ study on employee behavioral analytics, “the number of lunchtime interactions affect employee productivity.
 Employees who sat at larger lunch tables were 36 percent more productive throughout the week and had 30 percent lower stress levels than those who sat at smaller tables.”

 These studies have important real-world implications for organizations.
-While there is a trend to adopt self-directed technology and work remotely, this is exactly the opposite of what people want and need.
+While there is a trend to adopt self-directed technology and work remotely, this is exactly the opposite of what people really want and need.
 It turns out people are hard wired with a need to communicate and connect, without which we can feel sad and unsatisfied.
 A company that can deliver personal communications and connect with their customers and employees will have a significant competitive edge.